skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.

+-e, --end `ADDR`
+  Stop disassembling at this address; the default end address is 65536.

 -g, --generate-ctl `FILE`
   Generate a control file in `FILE`.